 #4 Follow up to confirm customer issues are fully resolved

-This is an easy one with most support ticketing platforms and it's a practice we use regularly at Markup Hero.
+This is an easy one with most support ticketing platforms or CRM software, and it's a practice we use regularly at Markup Hero.
 Once a solution is proposed and the client appears to be satisfied, we have an automated process to remind our support reps to follow up a few days later to confirm all of their needs have been met.
 Most of the time this message gets no reply which is likely because the customer is satisfied.
 But sometimes it leads to either a nice follow up conversation with product feedback and suggestions, or the customer issue does in fact persist and you have a second chance to solve their problems.
 Users generally feel good about this follow up even if they don't respond and it can be automated on your end altogether.
 It's low hanging fruit.
 Some companies also follow up with an agent rating request which is commonly a built in feature of most support ticketing tools.

 #5 Respond to tickets quick and don't keep customers waiting